MeasureAuthoringTool/MAT_Automation_Cypress/README.md

 `npm run cypress:open:dev` - opens cypress with the dev config <- This is where QA performs automation development

+## Congifuration and Permissions for Bonnie/MAT
+The QA team uses environment variables to ensure data security.

+Please contact Bonnie/MAT QA for the current list of environment variables and values.

+These values should be placed inside the user's `.bash_profile`

+NOTE: In case the user does not own their bash profile, run the following command: `sudo chown your_user_name ~/.bash_profile`

 ## Visual Diffing
 Set your cypress.json or environment config